Sister Projects

 Horizon Results Booster

 SMILE has collaborated with three sister projects: BootStRaP, ADVANCE, IMPROVA within the Horizon Results Booster initiative.
-The projects group named SABIA has successfully completed the Module A from the Horizon Results Booster’s (HRB) First service – Portfolio Dissemination & Exploitation Strategy – Module A “Identifying and creating the portfolio of R&I project results”.
+The projects group named SABIA – Supporting Emotional Wellbeing for Improved Welness – has successfully completed the First service – Portfolio Dissemination & Exploitation Strategy, including: